chenzitw/simple-rwd/README.md

 To be continued...

 ## License
-DO WHAT THE FUCK YOU WANT TO PUBLIC (Version 2, December 2004)
+DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (Version 2, December 2004)